Gunmen of the Apocalypse: Production

 Written by Rob Grant and Doug Naylor, the script was originally titled "The Four Horsemen of the Apocalypse", and then had the working title of "High Midnight"; it was later changed to "Gunmen of the Apocalypse".
 The Western themes of the episode were written first, with the plot framing with the Simulants coming later, and described by Grant and Naylor as a "roast beef western" (parodying the phrase 'Spaghetti Western').

+It was filmed at Laredo, a Wild West reenactment town in Kent.
 During filming of the episode, Janet Street-Porter was Head of Art & Culture at the BBC.
 When she received the ambitious script for "Gunmen..." she sent out a memo that all production for the episode be stopped immediately, because she believed it too difficult to film.
 By the time the Red Dwarf crew received her memo, filming had already wrapped.

 Denis Lill appears as the Simulant Captain and Death.
 The other 'Apocalypse Boys' were played by Dinny Powell, Robert Inch and Jeremy Peters playing Famine, War and Pestilence respectively.
 Jennifer Calvert plays the 'Artificial Reality' character in Lister's detective scenario.
 Steve Devereaux plays Jimmy.
 Liz Hickling appears as Simulant Lieutenant, Imogen Bain plays Lola and Stephen Marcus plays Bear Strangler McGee.

-It was filmed at Laredo, a Wild West reenactment town in Kent.

-Cultural references

-The title is a reference to the Four Horsemen of the Apocalypse.
+Grant and Naylor's script for the episode was collected in the 1995 book Son of Soup.

 Reception

-The episode was first broadcast on the British television channel BBC2 on 21 October 1993 in the 9:00pm time slot.
-The episode was watched by over 6 million viewers, and it has been described as "the best episode of Series VI".
+The episode was first broadcast on the British television channel BBC2 on 21 October 1993, and was watched by just under 6 million people.

+It has been described as "the best episode of Series VI".
 One reviewer described the episode as "an excuse to transport the characters to a Wild West landscape, with results just as contrived as those on the original Star Trek but considerably funnier."

+Writing in 2017 for CultBox, Sophie Davies said that it is "certainly enjoyable, but I would argue that it isn't really the 'best' or 'second best' episode of all time, as it's often said to be, and that perhaps the reason it stands out in people's minds so much is because it has a memorable setting."

 The episode won an International Emmy award in 1994.